 Herod Agrippa King of Judea : Agrippa In Rome

-When Agrippa reached Rome (in 34 CE) he dedicates most of his energy to nurturing his relationship with his friend Caligula, knowing that Tiberius’ death is near.
+When Agrippa reached Rome (in 34 CE), he dedicated most of his energy to nurturing his relationship with his friend Caligula, knowing that Tiberius’ death was near.
 Nevertheless, he was favorably received by Tiberius, who entrusted him with the education of his grandson, Tiberius Gemellus.
 But this hope for the death of Tiberius caused Agrippa unexpected problems.
-One of his freedmen, Eutyches, overheard a conversation between Caligula and Agrippa, talking about this matter.
+One of his freedmen, Eutyches, overheard a conversation between Caligula and Agrippa.
 And when that freedman was arrested for theft, he ratted on Agrippa to get himself off the hook.

-When Caligula became Emperor in the year 37 CE; he got Agrippa out of prison.
-He didn’t forget his loyal friend and made king of the territories which his uncle, Philip the Tetrarch had held.
+When Caligula became Emperor in 37 CE, he got Agrippa out of prison.
+He didn’t forget his loyal friend and became king of the territories his uncle, Philip the Tetrarch, had held.
 In addition, he was awarded the ornamenta praetoria and could use the title amicus caesaris (“friend of Caesar”).

 Herod Agrippa King of Judea: The Reign Of Herod Agrippa

 When Caligula decides to appoint Agrippa as king over so much land, Caligula signals that Agrippa is his favorite.
-Caligula gives him the ability to appoint High Priests and control over the Jewish Temple.
-In the was Agrippa governs his kingdom, it seems he had taken a more conservative policy, similar to the days of his grandfather, Herod the Great.
+Caligula gives him the ability to appoint High Priests and control the Jewish Temple.
+In the way Agrippa governs his kingdom, it seems he had taken a more conservative policy, similar to the days of his grandfather, Herod the Great.
 For example, he appoints Simon Cantheras as High Priest from the Boethusians.
-Also offers gifts to the Temple and he is financing the sin offering of Nazarites and he waived the tax for the Jerusalemites.
+He also offered gifts to the Temple, and he is financing the sin offering of Nazarites and he waived the tax for the Jerusalemites.
 So you can imagine that all this made him quite popular.

 Agrippa is meddling in Roman politics when in the year 41, after the assassination of Caligula, Agrippa is involving himself in the struggle over the accession between Claudius, the Praetorian Guard, and the Senate.
 It is Agrippa that was sent to the Senate by Claudius to convince them to accept him as Caesar over Rome.